King Petar I Elementary School

-Present building was built in 1905–1907.
-It was projected by Jelisaveta Načić, the first Serbian female architect, when she was only 27 years old.
-It is situated at 7 Kralja Petra Street in Belgrade.
-At the time of the construction, it was the most modern school building for elementary education not only in Belgrade, but in entire Serbia, and is named the "ornament of the school architecture".
-Exceptionally representative, which was conditioned by the position in such an important street and in the immediate vicinity of the Cathedral Church, Building of the Patriarchate and Princess Ljubica's Residence, the building was the true representative of the social and cultural situation in Serbia at the beginning of the 20th century.
+The present building was built in 1905–1907.
+It was designed by Jelisaveta Načić, the first Serbian female architect, when she was only 27 years old.
+It is located at 7 Kralja Petra Street in Belgrade.
+At the time of its construction, it was the most modern school building for elementary education not only in Belgrade, but in entire Serbia, and is named the "ornament of the school architecture".
+Exceptionally representative, which was conditioned by the position in such an important street and in the immediate vicinity of the Cathedral Church, Building of the Patriarchate and Princess Ljubica's Residence, the building is a true representative of the social and cultural situation in Serbia at the beginning of the 20th century.

 School

 History and tradition

 There is even an older predecessor of the school, called a Little Greek School.
 During the 1718-1739 Austrian occupation of northern Serbia it was to be closed by the Austrian authorities in 1718, but the Belgrade Metropolitan Mojsije Petrović took it over in order for the Serbian children to have a school.
 It was mentioned as the Little Serbo-Slavic School, with a teacher (daskal) Stevan, who held classes in the metropolitan's home.
 The school was funded by the Metropolitanate of Belgrade, city administration and pupil's parents.
 From 1809 the school was placed on the ground floor of the Great School (which by 1905 developed into the University of Belgrade) and became known as a Little School.
 The schools were located in the building of the modern Museum of Vuk and Dositej.
 Little School had only three classes.
 By 1815, the school was moved close to the Cathedral Church, with only one teacher.
 By 1819 it had two and in 1829 three teachers.
 Among the teachers were Vuk Karadžić, Dositej Obradović, Jovan Miodragović, Pavle Šafarik.